emilhaegglund/TADA/README.md

 ### Option for pruning the GTDB-phylogeny
 GTDB contains one phylogeny for bacteria and one for archaea.
 SDBW will prune the phylogenies based on the phylogenetic distance between taxa, until the phylogeny contains the number of taxa as defined in the config file.
 Before the distance-based pruning we can also use the `completeness` and `contamination` options to first remove taxa that does not fullfill this criteria.

-__Alternative method 1:__ Only define the number of bacteria, and start trimming this phylogeny.
-Save the evolutionary distance for the last trimmed leaf-pair and then trim the Archaeal tree until we reach the same phylogenetic distance.

-__Alternative method 2:__ Just give the total number of taxa to retain, then trim both the bacteria and archaea phylogny in parallel, can be a bit more technical to achieve.
 ```
 prune_gtdb:
   bac120: 1000